07/21/2022 / updated 1/26/2024 By: M.P Bramble

 Conclusion

-......that if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
+……that if you confess with your mouth the Lord Jesus and believe in your heart thatGod has raised Him from the dead, you will be saved.
 For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation.
 For the Scripture says, “Whoever believes on Him will not be put to shame.”
 Romans 10:9-11

 To those who eagerly wait for Him (Jesus Christ) He will appear a second time, apart from sin, for salvation.
 Hebrews 9:28

-If you would like to follow my blog posts, hit the “Follow True Vine Talk” in the upper right column of this post.
+If you would like to Follow my posts, Subscribe below or hit the follow button at the bottom of the page.

-One thought on “The Rapture in View”
+One thought on “The Rapture: The Great Snatching Away”